markx86/uefi-os-template/README.md

 ### Downloading the template
-If you're using Github you can just create a new repository using this one as a template by clicking on the green button that says **'Use this template'**, located in the top right of the repository page.
+If you're using GitHub you can just create a new repository using this one as a template by clicking on the green button that says **'Use this template'**, located in the top right of the repository page.
-Otherwise open your git client and clone this repository.
+Otherwise, open your git client and clone this repository.
 If you're using a terminal you can just type:
 ```
 git clone --recurse-submodules https://github.com/SkrapeProjects/uefi-os-template.git <project_name>
 ```